-Personal mobile phones and recording devices (tablets, cameras, laptops etc.) are never used by staff at the school/setting.
+Personal mobile phones and recording devices (tablets, cameras, laptops etc) are never used by staff at the school/setting during time when there is contact with the children.

-If staff have personal phones or devices these are stored securely in cupboards or desk drawers and will be switched to silent during the teaching day.
+If staff have personal phones or devices these are stored securely in handbags or in class cupboards and will be switched off or on silent whilst during the teaching day.